-Searching for a Street Address can be performed only when connected to the Internet.
-Tap on an address in the search results to locate it on the map and add it to a route (either "Direct To" or "Add to Route").
-A street address can also be saved as a user waypoint by tapping Save.
+If your device is connected to the Internet, you can search for a Street Address.
+Tap on an address in the search results to locate it on the map and add it to your route (either "Direct To" or "Add to Route") or save it as a user waypoint by tapping Save.

-Users subscribed to a Performance Plus plan with U.S. coverage have access to an offline Street Address database that allows for searching U.S. state and territory street addresses when not connected to the Internet.
+If you have a Performance Plus plan with U.S. coverage there is an available Offline Address Database that lets you search for U.S. state and territory street addresses while the device is in-flight without Internet access.

-To download the offline Street Address databases, tap More > Downloads > Data Settings > and enable Street Addresses.
+To use the Offline Search, tap More > Downloads > Data Settings > and enable Street Addresses.
+This will allow the Street Address database to download for each selected state.

-Offline Search supports the standard format for U.S. street addresses:

-Address number, street name, street suffix (including contractions) town/city name, two-letter state identifier, and zip code.
+Offline Search supports the standard format for U.S. street addresses, specifically the address number, street name, street suffix (including contractions), town/city name, two-letter state identifier, and zip code.

-ForeFlight only requires the first two terms to begin searching and returning matches.
-Matches closer to your position are prioritized.
-Finding addresses far away (i.e., those in other states) requires additional terms like the state and zip code.
+ForeFlight only requires the first two terms to begin searching and returning matches, and it prioritizes matches that are closer to your position.
+Finding addresses that are far away, especially those in other states, requires additional terms like the state and zip code.